Back to wheaton.edu

 Camper Life at HoneyRock

 By hiring such gifted staff, we're able to run a "decentralized" model of camp.
 We do almost all of our Bible teaching and activity instruction in small groups.
-We feel campers learn and grow the most in a small group, like a family, where they can receive maximum attention from their counselors, feel more comfortable sharing their thoughts, and be more willing to try new things.
+We feel campers learn and grow the most in a small group, like a family, where they can receive maximum attention from their cabin leaders, feel more comfortable sharing their thoughts, and be more willing to try new things.
 Our mission is to reach every camper and connect with him or her in a real way, providing a unique experience away from home.
 Our true emphasis is placed on the individual camper and his/her growth in a small group setting.

 Our typical ratio is four campers to one staff person.
 Occasionally, it is slightly more or slightly less.